Home > Guides > how to start a clothing business

 Before you launch, understand which funding options can help you get started:

-• Stand-Up India Scheme: Get loans between Rs.
-10 lakhs to Rs.
-1 crore for women and SC/ST entrepreneurs.
-Banks provide 75% funding while you contribute 25% as margin money.
+• Stand-Up India Scheme: Get loans between ₹10 lakhs to ₹1 crore for women and SC/ST entrepreneurs.
+Banks provide 85% funding while you contribute 15% as margin money (at least 10% of this must be the borrower's own funds).

 Step 6: Source Your Products or Materials